Table of Contents

 - DCS is process state driven where it scans the process in regular basis and displays the results to the operator, even on demand.
 On the other hand, SCADA is event driven where it does not scan the process sequentially, but it waits for an event that cause process parameter to trigger certain actions.
 Hence, DCS does not keep a database of process parameter values as it always in connection with its data source, whereas SCADA maintains a database to log the parameter values which can be further retrieved for operator display and this makes the SCADA to present the last recorded values if the base station unable to get the new values from a remote location.

 - In terms of applications, DCS is used for installations within a confined area, like a single plant or factory and for a complex control processes.
 Some of the application areas of DCS include chemical plants, power generating stations, pharmaceutical manufacturing, oil and gas industries, etc. On the other hand SCADA is used for much larger geographical locations such as water management systems, power transmission and distribution control, transport applications and small manufacturing and process industries.

 In spite of these major differences, the modern DCS and SCADA systems come with common standard facilities while dealing process plant automation.
 However, the choice between DCS and SCADA depends on its client and end application requirement.
 But if the client choice between these two, by gaining equal requirement from the process, DCS is the economical choice as it help to reduce the cost and offer better control.

 Dear engineers and readers, we hope the furnished data is informative for you.
 If you are working with DCS or any other automation technologies or you might have known something about DCS, please do not hesitate to share your experience with DCS in the comment section below as it would helpful for readers.
 We would like to hear from you.
 As it would helpful for readers.
 We would like to hear from you.

-You may also read: What is Internet of Things?EasyEDA: A Powerful Free Circuit, Simulation & PCB Design Tool
+You may also read: What is Internet of Things?From Schematic Drawing to PCB Production, Just Need One Tool